-Many people reach the ancient city on a tour, however, it’s also possible to plan a day trip to Vardzia as an independent and budget traveller.
+Many people reach the ancient city on a day tour, however, it’s also possible to plan a day trip to Vardzia as an independent, budget traveller.
 Here’s a comprehensive guide on getting to Vardzia independently, whether you plan on doing it within a day from Tbilisi or have the time to stop for the night.

 What is Vardzia?